 Notes: This is image to elaborate basic visual functionality of wireless networks

-The types of wireless networks are defined on the bases of their size (that is the number of machines), their range and the speed of data transfer.
+There are four basic types of wireless networks.
+Types of wireless networks are defined on the bases of their size (that is the number of machines), their range and the speed of data transfer.

 Such networks interconnect devices in small premises usually within the reach of a person for example invisible infra red light and Bluetooth radio interconnects a headphone to a laptop by the virtue of WPAN.
 With the installation of Wi-Fi into customer electronic devices the Wi-Fi PANs are commonly encountered.